-You must share your sketches/renderings/models on your Instagram account between August 1 to November 1, 2019, to enter the competition.
+You must share your sketches/renderings/models on your Instagram account between July 29 – November 1, 2020, to enter the competition.

 Top submissions will be promoted bi-weekly on the AIAS National Instagram account.
 At the end of the competition the top projects will be evaluated for constructability, design, and ingenuity.

 Three winners will be selected to receive cash prizes of $500, $250, and $100 and the possibility of their project(s) being physically built with the help of an AGA member galvanizer (at AGAs discretion).
 Check out the 2019 InStudio Made winners for inspiration!

 For more information about the competition, visit the AIAS website.
 Or if you are ready to start your submission, please check out the following resources:

 InStudio Made 2018 First Place Winners

 Georgia Institute of Technology, School of Architecture

 The AGA ran this competition in partnership with AIAS from 2014-2017.
 Showcasing students' creativity, school pride, and knowledge of hot-dip galvanizing, students from many AIAS chapters submitted wonderful and entertaining videos as a part of the Can You Dip It Showdown.